-Dominique Lauret and Richard Mestreguilhem are the current owners and director of Chateau Pipeau.
-The estate takes its name from the meaning of the French term for a reed pipe.
-Dominique Lauret and Richard Mestreguilhem also own the neighboring estate if Chateau Pindefleurs, another vineyard that is located in the Saint Emilion appellation.
+Chateau Pipeau takes its name from the meaning of the French term for a reed pipe.
+Dominique Lauret and Richard Mestreguilhem are also family partners in the neighboring estate Chateau Pindefleurs, another vineyard that is located in the Saint Emilion appellation.

 Chateau Pipeau Vineyards, Terroir, Grapes, Winemaking